drPeidos/ssrptc-fork/README.md

 setup_sd.txt - tutorial on setting up / managing the sdcard for phoebe with these tools

-rmenu_013.sh - build the menu, using rmenu v0.1.3

-rmenu_020.sh - build the menu, using rmenu v0.2.0

-rmenu_kai_6314.sh - build the menu, using rmenukai v6.314
+rmenu.sh - build the menu, must provide 013 or 020 or kai as the only arguement

 Ecma-130.pdf - technical documentation that was very helpful when developing cue2ccd.py and iso2bin.py